 Step 3: Virtual Advising & Registration

-Virtual Advising & Registration will begin in late May.
+Virtual Advising & Registration will begin in mid-November.
 Appointment availability is based on your academic college and major.
 More information will be available in your New Student Modules.

 After completing your New Student Modules, it’s time to get advised and register for classes!